Whey protein is one of the most popular high-quality protein sources.

 Whey protein is a great option for those looking to lose weight, in part because a diet high in protein is key to satisfying hunger (4).

 To help satiate your appetite, fiber is another key component.
-Look to add fiber sources such as chia seeds, flax seeds, spinach, or kale.
+Look to add fiber sources such as chia seeds, flax seeds, spinach, or kale, depending on what time of the day you take whey protein.

 Lastly, it can be helpful to reduce your sugar intake if weight loss is your goal.
 Instead of blending your whey protein with a banana, choose a sugar-free replacement that’s just as creamy such as frozen cauliflower.